clifford-cheng/Disaster_Response_App/README.md

 ### Files:
 - process_data.py: The ETL pipeline used to process data in preparation for model building.
 This code takes csv data containing messages and categories, cleans it, and creates an SQLite database.

 - train_classifier.py: This code takes the SQLite database to train and tune a ML model for categorizing the messages.
 The output is a pickle file where the fitted model resides.
+If the model takes too long to build, change n_estimators to a lower number.